tokestermw/blog-static/content/posts/government-shutdown.md

 > U.S. Treasury had used about $31 billion in extraordinary measures.
 Statutory language that grants the Treasury Secretary the authority to declare a “debt issuance suspension period” (DISP), which permits certain extraordinary measures, also requires that “the Secretary of the Treasury shall immediately issue” amounts to replenish those funds once a debt issuance suspension period (DISP) is over.<cite>[The Debt Limit: History and Recent Increases](http://www.fas.org/sgp/crs/misc/RL31967.pdf)</cite>

-So the Treasury needed "extraordinary measures" at pretty much every budget impasse to delay doom as far off as possible.
-A counter-constraint (if you will) was added so at the end of the debt limit suspension, the "extraordinary measures" account (if there is one) had to be replenished.
-Therefore, the debt limit was raised by \$300 billion, but immediately Government found themselves only \$25 billion below the limit.
+So the Treasury needed "extraordinary measures" at pretty much every budget impasse to delay the doomsday as far off as possible.
+A counter-constraint was added so at the end of the debt limit suspension, the "extraordinary measures" account had to be replenished.
+Therefore, the debt limit was raised by \$300 billion, but Government immediately found themselves only \$25 billion below the limit.
 Cash balance? \$34 billion.

 What about the bump around June?
 This is the explanation that the Treasury gives: